Magic Cities of Southern Germany by Train

 This morning board a train to Frankfurt (travel time: 1:35 hours).
 The tour will conclude in the city of Frankfurt or at Frankfurt Airport.

-- Private transfers upon arrival and departure in Frankfurt, Nuremberg, Munich and Stuttgart
+- Arrival and departure rail transfers in Frankfurt, Nuremberg, Munich and Stuttgart

 - Travel insurance